Looking for the perfect side dish to serve on Taco Tuesday? Look no further, this easy Mexican rice recipe is all you’ll need.

 The great thing about Mexican rice is that it gets yummier as you store it.
 As time passes, the rice absorbs the flavors of the rest of the ingredients, giving you an even more heavenly dish.

-- Let the rice cool to room temperature.
+- Refrigerate.
+Let the rice cool to room temperature.
 Place it in an airtight container and refrigerate for up to 5 days.

-Transfer it into a freezer-safe bag or airtight container.
+- Freeze.
+You can also freeze it to increase its shelf-life by up to 5 to 6 months.
+Again, let the rice cool to room temperature first.
+Then, transfer it into a freezer-safe bag or airtight container.
 If using the former, be sure to squeeze out as much excess air as you can before sealing to avoid freezer burn.
 Label it accordingly and freeze.

-Here’s how to reheat Mexican rice:
+Here’s How to Reheat Mexican Rice:

 We are sorry that this post was not useful for you!